garbox/RESTful-API-Ecom/README.md

 # Ecommerce API application

-This is a Ecommerce API application ready out of the box (after instaliation)
+This is a Ecommerce API application ready out of the box (after instaliation).

-The entire application is contained within the `app.rb` file.

-`config.ru` is a minimal Rack configuration for unicorn.

-`run-tests.sh` runs a simplistic test and generates the API documentation below.

-It uses `run-curl-tests.rb` which runs each command defined in `commands.yml`.

 ## Clone Repo